remix-run/remix-website/data/posts/remix-heart-vite.md

 });
 ```

-You'll also get acess to the entire ecosystem of Vite plugins.
+You'll also get access to the entire ecosystem of Vite plugins.
 This lets us focus on making the core of Remix the best that it can be while Vite plugins handle the rest.
 Want to use MDX?
 There's a [Vite plugin][plugin-mdx] for that.
 Want to import SVGs as React components?
 [Vite plugin][plugin-svg]